-As mentioned above a casualty is defined as any person who is lost to the organization by having been declared missing, ill, injured, or dead.
+As mentioned above a casualty is defined as any person who is missing, ill, injured, or dead.
 As you can see, there are several categories of casualty and the Army treats them differently depending upon both the category and the severity of an injury or illness.